kthffmn/biography-generator/README.md

 ## Objectives
 * Manually build a OAuth login flow
-* Get familiar with Faebook's Graph API
-* Use the token obtained from the login flow to fetch as much information on the user as possible
+* Use Faebook's Graph API fetch as much information on the user as possible

 ## Instructions
-1. Visit `https://developers.facebook.com/tools/explorer/` and play around with Facebook's Graph API.
-What data is exposed to the API and what data isn't?
+1. Visit [Facebook's interactive Graph API sandbox](https://developers.facebook.com/tools/explorer/) and play around with it.
+Are you suprised by what data Facebook chose to expose and what data it chose to hide?

 2. This lab uses Capybara, Capybara-Webkit, and Dotenv gems.
 Run `gem install capybara` and `gem install dotenv` if they're not already installed on your machine.
-Run `brew install qt` before running `gem install capybara-webkit`.
+Make sure you run `brew install qt` before running `gem install capybara-webkit` as it relies on [QT]().
 Once your environment has each gem, go ahead and `bundle install`.

 3. Make a new app on Facebook's API page.
 In your Facebook app's Advanced Settings page, you'll need to specify the callback URI.
 Since this lab uses Rackup (localhost:9292), specify the callback URI as `http://localhost:9292/callback`.
-  * On the Facebook interface for you app, make sure it has access to the following scopes:
+  * On the Facebook interface for your app, make sure it has access to the following scopes:
     * email
     * user_birthday
     * user_friends